TylerEtler/Flixster/README.md

 ### Notes

 Rounded corners on posters resulted in the ImageView stretching across the entire screen, so the height for ivPoster had to be set to a fixed value to prevent this.
-This may cause image formatting to appear strangly at times.
+This may cause image formatting to appear strangely at times.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing